 From HUGHES AND GEDULD 227: “an important thoroughfare in London’s West End area.
 The (fictitious) home of Sherlock Holmes was at 221B Baker Street.”

 GANGNES: The majority of the Sherlock Holmes stories, like The War of the Worlds, were serialized in a popular general-interest periodical–in this case, The Strand Magazine.
-Arthur Conan Doyle, who wrote the Holmes stories, was active around the same time as Wells, and they published in some of the same periodicals.
+Arthur Conan Doyle, who wrote the Holmes stories, was an active fiction writer around the same time as Wells, and they published in some of the same periodicals.